Dušan Mijić (publisher): Labour relations

 Mijić's relations with his employees at Naŝa borba were often tumultuous.
 In October 1995, the editorial board called a ten-day strike for better working conditions, progress on the reorganization of the company, and input on the appointment of the next editor-in-chief.
 The action was called off when Mirko Klarin was appointed temporary editor-in-chief for a period of two months.

 In June 1997, workers at Naša borba who were opposed to Mijić's leadership left the paper to form Danas.

 Another labour dispute arose the following year, when workers demanded overdue back pay.
 Mijić himself became acting editor-in-chief of the paper during this time, and in August 1998 he published a free issue of Naša borba saying that he would have to temporarily suspend publication to "clear up the situation in the paper and conduct financial and personnel restructuring."
 The paper returned to publication shortly thereafter.

+End of Naša borba

-End of Naša borbaNaša borba never returned to circulation after its October 1998 shutdown.
+Naša borba never returned to circulation after its October 1998 shutdown.
 Mijić said that the paper could not continue operating at a loss.
 Some members of the editorial staff disagreed with this assessment, questioning his commitment to free journalism, charging that his oversight of the paper was non-transparent, and saying that certain large-scale expenses were not justified.